 CEO & Founder, Benivo

-The UK is scheduled to leave the EU.
+The UK is scheduled to leave the EU in 2020.
 Before it leaves, EU nationals are free to come to the UK to work without the need for a visa.

-If a withdrawal agreement is reached between the UK and the EU, there will be a transitional period – expected to last for 21 months, during which EU citizens and their families will be able to continue to come to the UK under the current rules.
-EU citizens and their family members who are residing in the UK by the end of the transitional period must then apply under the EU Settlement Scheme within 18 months to continue to live and work in the UK.
+If a withdrawal agreement is reached between the UK and the EU, there will be a transitional period – expected to last for 11 months, during which EU citizens and their families will be able to continue to come to the UK under the current rules.
+EU citizens and their family members who are residing in the UK by the end of the transitional period must then apply under the EU Settlement Scheme by 30 June 2021 to continue to live and work in the UK.
 Please note, these timings are subject to change.

 The government’s toolkit can help you understand what the scheme means for your company and your employees.
 It covers who’s eligible, how to apply and where to get further information.